 Dr Shola Apena Rogers

-Shola heads diversity & inclusion consultancy services for schools and partnerships.
+Shola heads consultancy services for schools and partnerships.

-She has also worked with a handful of political and charitable organisations operating in the areas of race and economic inequality.
+In the past, she has worked with a handful of political and charitable organisations operating in the areas of race inequality/equity.

 GRAMMAR SCHOOLS MANAGER